 The Office of Student Services will provide transportation to and from the airport and bus station at the start and end of each semester.
-At the start of each semester, dates and times for airport transportation will be posted in each resident hall.
-These postings will include both travel to the airport or bus station and pick-up for the following semester.
+Dates and times for airport transportation will be posted on Pathway.
+These postings will include both travel to the airport or bus station and pick-up for the semester.
 Traveling students will be asked to make their plans accordingly, as only one trip per day will be scheduled.
+Seating is limited.